How to MIG weld on a car!

 Example - if your weld pool diameter is 8mm, then your pool width is 4mm.
 Consequently, the required movement between weld pools is 2mm.
 It is also possible on thinner steels to move up to 4mm and still obtain root fusion with no gaps.
 Jumping larger than this will reduce heat and the weld will look flatter but you won't achieve full root penetration and have possible gaps between your welds to the rear of the panel.

-The "root" is the essential part of a weld, and it's necessary that you fully penetrate as this is where welds can break.
-Remember you are grinding down the front of the weld for appearance.
-Therefore if you haven't welded the root correctly, your weld will be weak.
+The "root" is the essential part of a weld, and it's necessary that you fully penetrate here, as this is where welds can break.
+Cracks can work from the root to the surface under vibration; therefore, it's critical you fully fuse.
+The problem is that you cannot see the root on a vehicle panel once joined; consequently, a good technique is required to ensure it's fused satisfactorily.
+Technicians grind down the front of the weld for appearance, and therefore if you haven't welded the root correctly, you're weld will be weak.

 THE IMPORTANCE OF HEAT